 If you're feeling famished after a day full of sightseeing, head to Bengal Tandoori for an unforgettable dining experience.
 Here they specialize in classic Indian and Italian cuisines that will tantalize your taste buds.
 Their star dishes include succulent butter chicken, fluffy naan breads, and flavorful chicken tikka

-This magnificent Sintra National Palace was built during the Middle Ages and it has served as a summer residence for various Portuguese royal families throughout its long history.
+Sintra National Palace has served as a summer residence for various Portuguese royal families throughout history.
 The palace is an important example of Portuguese late-Gothic Manueline architecture, featuring intricately carved stonework, ornate courtyards, and stunning stained glass windows.

 Located in the historical center of Sintra, this park offers breathtaking views and plenty of activities.
 The lush vegetation, including cork trees, pine trees, holm oaks, and eucalyptus groves make it an ideal destination for bird watching or simply enjoying a peaceful stroll through its winding paths.